 Safety at the Gym

 Although exercise is a key component of healthy aging, it can also be dangerous if you don’t take the proper precautions.
 A Mobile Guardian will not only keep you safe at the gym, but it can also help protect you should you choose to take your workouts outside, like a hike or a bike ride around your neighborhood.
-With GPS-enabled services, Medical Guardian’s emergency operators are able to send help to your exact location, no matter where you are.
+With GPS-enabled services, Medical Guardian’s emergency operators are able to send help to your location, no matter where you are.